mw572/PracticalMachineLearning/writeup.md

 ### Data Partitioning

 We split our training data into training and validation as we seek to implement [Cross Validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)) in this model.
-We choose a 70:30 split for are training and validation set
+We choose a 70:30 split for are training and validation set as we have a suitable amount of data, in order to reduce the variance in the parameter estimates.
+This is also roughly in line with the split of 60% Training 20% Validation (scaling up to give up 75:25 split)
 ```r
 inTrain <- createDataPartition(y=traindata$classe,p=0.70, list=FALSE) # using a 70:30 split